 4.)
 Website for the 605th Tank Destroyer Battalion - (TEMPORARILY OFFLINE) A very nice site created by Matthew S. Lynn to honor his grandfather, Sgt.
 Willie.
 W. Lynn of A Company, as well as all the other members of the unit.
 Since his initial research, additional families of the 605th have joined in and assisted Matthew on this worthy project.

 5.)
 Unit History - A brief history of the unit, dated July 1, 1945, while in Pfungstadt, Germany.
 Booklet has a listing of staff officers, a few photos, a map with the path of the unit through Europe, a list of those that were killed or wounded and a song specific to the 605th.
-There is also a roster but the copy I received only contained a list of C Company's men.
-Provided courtesy of Craig S. Garsed.
+There is also a roster which includes HQ, A, B and C Companies.
+Provided courtesy of Craig S. Garsed with additional pages from Raymond Carlin.